SafaShahin/demo25-copy/localLibrary/README.md

-# Ramadan Quran Reading Tracker - Now a Progressive Web App (PWA)
+# Ramadan Quran Reading Tracker -  Progressive Web App (PWA)

 ## Description
 This project is a **Progressive Web App (PWA)** that helps users **track their Quran reading progress during Ramadan**.
 It provides a structured reading plan, allows progress tracking with checkboxes, and ensures **offline support using IndexedDB**.
 Users can receive **daily notifications** to stay consistent with their Quran reading.